 Parliaments horse gained the upper hand on the other flank as well, routing Loughborough's horse.
 This halted the Royalist attack

-I final Royalist volley saw off Parnham's brigade, but the Royalists had failed to raise the siege and, with the garrison badly mauled, it would not be long before parliament took Newark.
+A final Royalist volley saw off Parnham's Brigade, but the Royalists had failed to raise the siege and, with the garrison badly mauled, it would not be long before Parliament took Newark.